 Can visitors hike up to the horse?

-Yes, visitors can hike up to the horse from the parking area at the bottom of the hill.
-The walk takes around 30 minutes and offers stunning views of the surrounding countryside.
+Yes, visitors can hike up to the horse from the parking area.
+The walk takes about 30 minutes and provides beautiful views of the countryside.

 Is the horse open year-round?

-Yes, the Westbury White Horse is open to visitors year-round.
+Yes, the Westbury White Horse is open to visitors all year.

 Can visitors engage in other activities besides hiking?

-Yes, visitors can also go horse riding, cycling, and birdwatching near the Westbury White Horse.
+Yes, visitors can enjoy other activities such as horse riding, cycling, and birdwatching in the area surrounding the Westbury White Horse.